The English Toy Cocker Spaniel is quiet, reserved, and reclusive, but he can have that naughty streak as well.

 The English Toy Cocker Spaniel is an all-around, easygoing breed.
 Unlike many other Spaniels, he is not big on barking.

-In fact, he rarely uses his voice.
+He rarely uses his voice.
 This is a very quiet breed that does well living in small apartments.

 A generally cheerful and friendly breed, the English Toy Cocker Spaniel will pick his favorite in the family and give most of his attention to him.